Ben Simmons: 2016–17 season: Draft year injury

 In the week leading up to the 2016 NBA draft, Simmons' attitude and character were questioned by a number of NBA media analysts.
-Philadelphia 76ers head coach Brett Brown, former Australian national team coach and a friend of the Simmons family, repudiated the claims being made and was content with Simmons' pre-draft behaviour.
+Philadelphia 76ers head coach Brett Brown, former Australian national team coach and a friend of the Simmons family, repudiated the claims being made and was content with Simmons' pre-draft behavior.
 On 23 June, he was selected by Brown and the 76ers with the number one overall pick in the 2016 draft, becoming the third Melbourne-born number one overall pick in 11 years (Andrew Bogut in 2005 and Kyrie Irving in 2011).
 He was also the first college player in the modern era to be selected with the first overall pick despite never playing in the NCAA tournament.

 On 3 July 2016, Simmons signed his rookie scale contract with the 76ers and joined the team for the 2016 NBA Summer League.
 While he shot the ball poorly during his first three Summer League games, Simmons was praised for his court awareness and passing ability for a big man.
 He went on to be named in the All-Las Vegas Summer League First Team, and in six Summer League games, he averaged 10.8 points, 7.7 rebounds, and 5.5 assists per game.

 On 30 September 2016, Simmons rolled his right ankle during the 76ers' final training camp scrimmage.
 After receiving an X-ray and MRI of the foot and ankle, it was determined that Simmons had fractured the fifth metatarsal bone of his right foot and was estimated to miss three to four months.
 On 24 February 2017, he was ruled out for the entire 2016–17 NBA season after tests revealed that his broken right foot had not fully healed.